 You must apply to both the university and the major.
 The Bioengineering and Chemical Engineering departments only admit students in spring quarter.
 The Bioresource Science & Engr department admits spring and autumn.
 Spring quarter deadlines are Dec.
 15 for the university and Jan.
 15 for the departments.
 Fall quarter deadlines are Feb.
 15 for the university and April 5 for the departments.
 (There may be other deadlines for international students.)
 Some classes must be completed before you apply (V-app) although ChemE allows up to 2 to be in progress at the time of application.
 Some courses must be completed before you start in the program (V-enr).
-Applicants who have completed at least one term of college after leaving high school (excluding the summer immediately following high school graduation) AND who have completed 40 or more transferable college credits are exempt from the following.
 University of Washington requires core requirements from high school.
 This applies even if high school was years ago!
 High school is considered to start in 9th grade.
 The core requirements are 4 years of English, 3 years of math, 3 years of social science, 2 years of foreign language, 2 years of lab science, and 0.5 years of art.
 If you did not complete these in high school, the requirements can be met through TCC courses.
 In general, 1 year of high school class = 5 credits of college work.
 See the University of Washington website for more details.

-The UW Bioengineering department and Chemical Engineering departments both offer an option in Nano & Molecular Engineering.
+The UW Bioengineering department and ChemicalEngineering departments both offer an option in Nano & Molecular Engineering.
 The full biology sequence (221, 222, 223) should be taken at the community college for transfer equivalency to the UW's biology sequence for Bioengineering.
 The UW Bioresource Science and Engineering program was formerly known as the Paper Science and Engineering program.
 It is small, targeted program.
 In the past, there have been a number of scholarships for this program.